As the world’s largest aircraft MRO specialist, we bring strong technical expertise and experience to the freighter conversion market.

 The A320P2F, with 11 main-deck positions, is capable of carrying 21 metric tonnes of payload, while the A321P2F, with 14 main-deck positions, is able to carry up to 27 metric tonnes.

-Upon completion, the A320/A321P2F are the only freighters in this narrow-body segment to feature digital fly-by-wire technology, and the ability to accommodate containerised or palletised lower deck cargo, which is more volume efficient than bulk loading in the lower hold.
+Upon completion, the A320/A321P2F are the only freighters in this narrow-body segment to feature digital fly-by-wire technology with the ability to accommodate containerised or palletised lower deck cargo, which is more volume efficient than bulk loading in the lower hold.